-Emphasizes the importance of information and information technology in managing firms today.
-The case-oriented course includes topics such as information technology types and trends, the assessment and management of information systems projects, and the relationship of technology to organizational strategy, structure, controls, resources, and effectiveness.
-Coverage also includes 1) IT - computers, communications, database software, and workstations; 2) Management Information Systems - computer-based-accounting, marketing, financial, and executive systems; and 3) Information Services - the department that develops, delivers, and manages the organizational information resource.
-Emphasis is on the user's role in developing information systems and the uses of IT to create competitive advantages for an organization and for problem solutions.
+This case-oriented course provides an overview of information technology and information systems topics from an organizational and managerial perspective.
+Topics include current information technology types and trends, such as the Internet and its organizational impact; the relationship of technology to organizational strategy, structure, controls, resources, and security; and the ethical and social impacts of information systems, such as privacy, intellectual propety rights, accountability and quality of life.
+Emphasis will be placed on the user's role in developing information systems, ethical and management challenges and the uses of IT to create competitive advantages for an organization and for decision-making.
 Fall, Spring, Summer, Online.
 Prerequisite: COSC 1301.
 FINA 3301 is strongly recommended.

-MISM 3306 (3-2-2) Business Telecommunications and Networking
+MISM 3306 (3-3-0) Business Telecommunications and Networking

-Fundamental knowledge about the use, construction, and management of data communications networks.
-Topics include networking fundamentals, team collaboration, organizational communication, the basics of local area networks and wide area networks including Novell, networking, using the Internet and Intranet clients, servers, and languages to support electronic commerce.
-Hands-on projects are utilized throughout the course to illustrate how various network operating systems are implemented.
-Lab fee.
-Fall, Spring, Summer.
-Prerequisites: MISM 3301.
+This course examines the issues involved in the use, construction, and management of local and global data communication networks in a business environment.
+Topics include basic terminology, networking fundamentals, ethics, team collaboration, organizational communication, the basics of local area networks and wide area networks including networking, components of voice systems, using the Internet and Intranet clients, servers, and languages to support electronic commerce.
+An overview of telecommunications legal issues, security and network management issues will be emphasized.
+Fall, Spring, Summer, Online.
+Prerequisites: MISM 1302, MISM 3301.
 PHSC 1402 is strongly recommended as a prior natural science general studies requirement.